 To make a steam bath, turn the shower on the hottest setting and let the bathroom steam up with the door closed and vent off for 5 minutes.
 Then fill up the tub with warm water and add the oils.

 Get in the bath with your baby and hold her on your chest in an upright position for around 15 minutes.
+This will dilate blood vessels and help to clear out mucus.

 4. Pat your baby gently